mattmills49/mattmills49.github.io/_posts/2023-12-08-fitting_multiple_splines.md

 ---
 layout: post
-title: Fitting Multiple Spline Terms in Python using glum
+title: How to fit Penalized Splines with the glum library
 math: true
-image: /img/fitting_multiple_splines/cell-11-output-2.png
+image: /img/fitting_multiple_splines/cell-17-output-2.png
-share-img: /img/fitting_multiple_splines/cell-11-output-2.png
+share-img: /img/fitting_multiple_splines/cell-17-output-2.png
 ---

+# Fitting Multiple Spline Terms in Python using glum

 In my last post I covered how you can fit Penalized Splines using the `glum` library in Python.
 Notionally `glum` was built to fit Generalized